Allied Health Professions/

 Healthcare Reform 101

-Nuclear medicine technology programs range in length from 1 to 4 years and lead to a certificate, associate's degree, or bachelor's degree.
-Generally, certificate programs are offered in hospitals, associate programs in community colleges, and bachelor's programs in 4-year colleges and in universities.
+Nuclear medicine technology programs range in length from one to four years and lead to a certificate, associate degree or bachelor's degree.
+Generally, certificate programs are offered in hospitals, associate programs in community colleges and bachelor's programs in four-year colleges and universities.

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career

 Search for academic degree and certificate programs related to this career

 Allied Health Professions